 I am a strong believer in ongoing learning as a mandatory activity for anyone who is looking to progress in their life either personally or professionally.
-I am continually looking for new options for reading and learning everywhere I go and I try to bring a curious attitude to each new experience and opportunity so that I can learn as much as possible about different ideas, viewpoints, and thinking approaches.
+I am continually looking for new options for reading and learning everywhere I go and I try to bring a curious attitude to each new experience.
+I am always looking for opportunities to learn as much as possible about different ideas, viewpoints, and thinking approaches.

-I had always seen the little purple “Podcasts” icon on my iPhone, but I had never really taken the time to open it up and play around to see what it was all about.
+I had always seen the little purple “Podcasts” icon on my iPhone, but I had never taken the time to open it up to see what it was all about.
 I finally did… and boy am I glad I did!
-I have discovered a world of learning that is easily consumed in the car, generally brief (30-60 minutes for most of the Podcasts I listen to), and incredibly informative.
-The topics I am listening to are widely varied, but they also benefit from being constantly produced, always bringing the latest thinking to the table.
+I have discovered a world of learning that is easily consumed in the car.
+Most Podcasts are brief (30-60 minutes) and incredibly informative.
+The topics I am listening to are widely varied and I benefit from the fact that they are new every week.
+By subscribing I am always getting the latest thinking and research.

-After a few weeks of constant listening I want to recommend that you take the time to have a look through the available Podcasts and give them a try.
-If you are using an iPhone there is a stock app for consuming Podcast content (just search for Podcasts if you can’t find the app icon or have hidden it somewhere).
+After a few weeks of constant listening, I highly recommend that you take the time to give Podcasts a try.
+If you are using an iPhone there is a stock app for consuming Podcast content (just search for Podcasts if you can’t find the app icon).

-For either iPhone or Android you can also download Stitcher which gives you more options for slicing your Podcasts subscriptions into categories or Favourites Lists which allows you to group topics or ideas together and pick and choose what you want to listen to or learn about.
+For either iPhone or Android, you can also download Stitcher which gives you more options for slicing your Podcast subscriptions into categories which allow you to group topics or ideas together.
+Either way you can quickly pick and choose what you want to listen to or learn about.

 You can find Stitcher on the Google Play Store at https://play.google.com/store/apps/details?id=com.stitcher.app&hl=en or on the Apple iTunes Store at https://itunes.apple.com/ca/app/stitcher-radio-for-podcasts/id288087905?mt=8.

 To get you started I thought I’d share some of the Podcasts I’m enjoying most related to entrepreneurship and innovation.
 Have a listen, start learning, and let me know what you think.
-(I’ve shared the Stitcher links, but you can also search them on the Apple Podcast app if you prefer to use that.
+(I’ve shared the Stitcher links, but you can also search them on any Podcast app you prefer).

 Tim’s Favourite Podcasts (Right Now)